How To Grip A Driver Not To Slice

 To determine if your grip pressure is too tight, take a moment to evaluate how your hands feel during the swing.
 Are your hands tense and rigid, or do they have some flexibility and give?
 A tight grip can inhibit the natural flow of the swing and prevent the clubface from squaring up at impact.

-See also Are Golf Carts Street Legal in Maryland
+See also Are Cleveland Golf Clubs Good

 To achieve a more relaxed grip, imagine holding the club as if you were gripping a tube of toothpaste.
 You want to exert enough pressure to control the club but not so much that you’re squeezing the life out of it.
 A lighter grip will allow for greater clubhead speed and a more fluid swing motion.